openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

   pump.
 - To verify your setup, with the pump **disconnected**, use AAPS to set a TBR of 500% for 15 min and issue a bolus.
 The pump should now have a TBR running and the bolus in the history.
 AAPS should also show the active TBR and delivered bolus.

-## Why does pairing with the pump does not work with the app "ruffy"?
+## Why pairing with the pump does not work with the app "ruffy"?
 There are serveral possible reasons.
 Try the following steps:

 1. Insert a **fresh or full battery** into the pump.
 Look at the battery section for details.
 Make sure that the pump is very close to the smartphone.